 The Fantaisie Rebecca has molded contour underwire cups that provide an excellent silhouette and a perfectly smooth look under clothing.

 Another great model from Hanes that is perfect for older women is the Glamorise Magic Lift.
 It provides easy front closure and wire-free fit for ultimate comfort.
+This bra style runs to 58 band size and up to K cup size.

 Need a minimizer bra?
 The microfiber Lilyette bra has you covered.
 It will minimize your breast size without compromising your shape.